SemanticMediaWiki/SemanticCite/docs/01-introduction.md

 ## What about structured data?

 To fully utilize `#scite` in terms of property annotations or individual template output formatting, see the [property mapping](02-property-mapping.md) and [template mapping](03-template-mapping.md) section.

+## Citation styles

+`#scite` allows to support different citation styles (harvard, mla etc.) with a style being determined by a type and/or [templates](03-template-mapping.md) assigned.